openhab/openhab-addons/bundles/org.openhab.binding.snmp/README.md

 This binding integrates the Simple Network Management Protocol (SNMP).
 SNMP can be used to monitor or control a large variety of network equipment, e.g. routers, switches, NAS-systems.
-Currently protocol version 1 and 2c are supported.
+Currently, protocol version 1 and 2c are supported.

 ## Supported Things